wesleylhandy/seo-data-schema-wordpress-plugin/README.md

-# SEO-friendly Data-Schema with Options Pages and Netlify Build Trigger
+# SEO-friendly Data-Schema with Options Pages

 This plugin adds Books, Events, and FAQ Options pages to a Wordpress Site.
 The data structures were designed with Google Structured Data and Schema.org schema in mind: [Book](https://developers.google.com/search/docs/data-types/book), [Event](https://developers.google.com/search/docs/data-types/event), and [FAQ](https://developers.google.com/search/docs/data-types/faqpage).
 The plugin allows Editors and Administrators to enter Rich Context from the Admin UI and allows Developers to iterate over each set of data within themes, plugins, and pages, to create SEO-rich content.

-Additionally, the plugin comes with the ability to trigger builds on Netlify for Staticly-Rendered Sites built using this data.

 Currently, this plugin does not create Custom Post Types though that feature is under consideration.
 If these types are exported to a SSG, then a decision on which content is canonical must be made.